BCBA Certification vs ABA Certification

 A Master’s Degree Is a Big Difference When it Comes to Professional Scope and Pay

-A master’s degree is the big goal for anyone pursuing BCBA certification.
-That’s because in order to qualify for board-certification, you need at least a graduate degree in one of three fields:
+A master’s degree is the big goal for anyone pursuing BCBA® certification.
+That’s because in order to qualify for board-certification, you’ll need to earn a master’s degree in behavior analysis or in a similar field such as psychology or education.

-And as you would expect, salaries for Applied Behavior Analysts with BCBA certification are much higher than BCaBAs too, with an average annual salary of $102,900 in 2021.
+And as you would expect, salaries for Applied Behavior Analysts with BCBA® certification are much higher than BCaBAs® too, with an median salary of $53,710 and a top salary (90th percentile) of $89,920 as of May 2023.

 Having Experienced ABAs Supervise Your Behavior Analysis Therapy in Action is a Major Step to Becoming Board Certified

-All BCBA certification programs, even BCBA certification online, include some fieldwork experience with direct patient contact.
-But to get your BCBA certification, you need a total of 2,000 hours of supervised fieldwork.
+All BCBA® certification programs, even BCBA® certification online, include some fieldwork experience with direct patient contact.
+But to get your BCBA® certification, you need to earn between 1,500 and 2,000 hours of supervised fieldwork.

 Who supervises that fieldwork?
 Experienced ABAs are the best choice.
 The BACB standards outline four possible choices of supervisor: